-The transition to the middle school presents as a significant benchmark in a young adult's life.
-At DVMS, our staff works collaboratively to best ensure that each student has the opportunity to be as successful as possible in both academics and in co-curricular offerings.
-It is strongly recommended that students get involved in our academic offerings, on our performance stages, and in our athletic programs.
+The transition to middle school presents a significant benchmark in a young adult's life.
+At DVMS, our staff works collaboratively to best ensure that each student has the opportunity to be as successful as possible in both academics and co-curricular offerings.
+Students are strongly recommended to get involved in our academic offerings, our performance stages, and athletic programs.
 Students are encouraged to utilize these offerings to connect to their peers, teachers, and school community.
 There is so much to offer for a diverse group of student interests!

 Our team will help support the emotional welfare of each student.
-The nurse, guidance counselors, teachers, and administration can provide support that will help each child navigate his/her way through challenges that life may bring.
+The nurse, school-counselors, teachers, and administration can provide the support to help each child navigate his/her way through challenges that life may bring.
 Together with your support, our goal is to help best ensure that each student successfully grows each day during middle school while building the necessary skills in life that will prepare them for high school and beyond.

-August 30th will mark the beginning of a new school year and a new journey for each student and staff member.
+August 28th will mark the beginning of a new school year and a new journey for each student and staff member.
 We are committed to making this year the best possible experience for all and are very excited for your return.
-There are few things as wonderful to observe as the first day of middle school and seeing all of new connections begin to establish themselves!
-Until then, please enjoy each moment as we continue preparing for that ever important opening day.
+There are few things as wonderful to observe as the first day of middle school and seeing all the new connections begin to establish themselves!
+Until then, please enjoy each moment as we continue preparing for that ever-important opening day.